 Today 90% of Hackney primary school pupils are now attending GOOD to OUTSTANDING schools and 99% of secondary school students are now attending GOOD to OUTSTANDING schools.
 GCSE Performance is above the national average.

-Hackney Learning Trust has a history of working collaboratively with early years settings, schools and academies to deliver outstanding results.
+Hackney Learning Trust has a history of working collaboratively with early year’s settings, schools and academies to deliver outstanding results.

 This year Hackney is the highest performing local authority in England in each of the core subjects of reading, writing and maths at Key Stage 1.
 This success continues at Key Stage 2 where we are the fifth highest ranking local authority at both the ‘expected level’ and ‘higher level’ thresholds in the combined reading, writing and maths indicator.
 Our results in the new Progress 8 measure also put us equal first in England for Key Stage 4.